 The Good Thinking Society is a small charity that is pro-science and anti-pseudoscience.
 Some of our recent projects have been linked to education in schools, particularly supporting mathematics.
 These projects have been seeking funds from a range of organisation that support STEM education, but Good Thinking’s other projects are largely funded by donations from its founder, Simon Singh.

 He will continue to fund Good Thinking with further donations and by offering to speak at fundraising events for any institution interested in lectures on cryptography, alternative medicine, The Simpsons & Their Mathematical Secrets, cosmology, Fermat’s Last Theorem and science in the media.
 The goal was to raise £20,000 at ten such events in 2014 and 2015.
 So far, Simon has raised over £23,000 through his lectures – thanks to everyone who has supported Good Thinking in this way.
 If you want to donate to Good Thinking by booking a talk from Simon, you can find out more and get in touch with us.

-Good Thinking is particularly grateful for a donation of almost £4,000 from QEDcon in 2013, and a further donation of £3,000 in 2015.
-We are also grateful to those individuals who have supported us by donating over £5,000 in the first half of 2015.
+Good Thinking is particularly grateful for a donation of almost £7,000 from QEDcon.
+We are also grateful to those individuals who have supported us by donating thousands of pounds every year to support our work.
 Find out how you can join them by making a one-off or monthly donation to help support our work.